Xi highlights 'global impact' of Beijing-Jakarta relations to Indonesian leader - ExBulletin

 Prabowo replaced Joko Widodo, who during his two terms in Indonesia, the world's most Muslim country, had tried to maintain equidistance from China and the United States, saying it was a policy of national interest.

-Under his leadership, Prabowo said he would maintain the traditional non-alignment policy of Indonesia, a country that last October expressed its desire to join BRICS (Brazil, Russia, India, China and South Africa). , which under the leadership of Beijing and With the support of Moscow, it increased the number of its members and associates.
+Under his leadership, Prabowo said he would maintain the traditional non-alignment policy of Indonesia, a country that last October expressed its desire to join BRICS (Brazil, Russia, India, China and South Africa). , which under the leadership of Beijing and with the support of Moscow have increased the number of their members and associates.
 EFE

 aa/amg